 Andrew Miller, Lanark Society Settler

 Andrew Miller, who was baptized 15 Sep 1799 in Cardross, Dunbartonshire, Scotland, arrived in Quebec on the brig George Canning with his parents, 14 April 1821.
-Andrew traveled as part of the Glasgow Canadian Emigration Society under the leadership of Walter Black.
+Andrew travelled as part of the Glasgow Canadian Emigration Society under the leadership of Walter Black.
 His father, William Miller and brother James Miller were also members of this group and all three registered their location claim on 15 July 1821.

 Prior to departure he served for a time with the 79th Foot, 2nd Battalion.
 In their records he is listed as a weaver.
-Upon arrival, he is described as a bachelor and his military records describe him as five foot six and quarter inches tall and weighing about 183 pounds.
+Upon arrival in Canada, he is described as a bachelor and his military records describe him as five foot six and quarter inches tall and weighing about 183 pounds.
 His appearance is described as fresh, with a pale complexion, long face, blue eyes, and dark brown hair.
 His residence is North Parish, Glasgow, Lanarkshire and his occupation is weaver.

 Upon arrival in in the Lanark settlement Andrew claimed lot 15 northeast in concession one of Dalhousie Township, close to his father’s location of lot 15 southwest in concession one of Lanark township.
 These land claims are documented in early military records that describe the lot as rocky, with only a small clearing in 1834.
 Andrew moved from this property, probably about 1827 when he purchased the southwest portion of Dalhousie lot 13 concession 1 from Peter McNabb who received the patent in 1825.
 This parcel was sold to Hugh Hunter, Jr. on 26 March 1839.